 Ideally, you should plant catmint in a sunny location, but it can also tolerate partial shade.
 As for the soil, catnip loves sandy soil and clay soil that’s somewhat moist and well-drained.
 This hardy plant is drought-resistant, so you don’t have to water them too often.
 You also don’t need to bother with fertilizer too much, just once or twice a year will do.
 Catmint can thrive in poor soil.
 In fact, rich soil may sometimes cause the plant to split in the middle.

-Catmint should be avoided by pregnant women and those with a pelvic inflammatory disease because it can induce menstruation.
-It’s also advisable to stop or limit catmint consumption during menstruation as it may make period flows heavier.
-Lastly, this herb has sedative effects, so avoid consumption before driving and two weeks before a scheduled surgery.
+Catmint should be avoided by pregnant women and those with pelvic inflammatory disease because it could induce menstruation.
+It’s also advisable to stop or limit catmint consumption during menstruation as it may make periods heavier.
+Lastly, catmint has mild sedative effects, so avoid consumption before driving and two weeks before any scheduled surgery.

 Writen by Cornelia Tjandra

 Cornelia is a freelance writer with a passion for bringing words to life and sharing useful information with the world.
 Her educational background in natural science and social issues has given her a broad base to approach various topics with ease.
 Learn more about her writing services on Upwork.com or contact her directly by email at email@example.com